South Dakota Aviation Art Contest

 - Group III – Senior Category

 Entries in each age group will be judged and state winners and runners-up will be selected (typically Jennifer Boehm, SD Department of Transportation, is the contest judge).
 Winners will receive a first, second, or third place certificate and recognition from the SD Office of Air, Rail & Transit.
 The SD Office of Air, Rail & Transit and the SDPA also give winners either art supplies, or aviation-related items such as model rockets or model airplanes (Legos kits that can be made into airplanes for the younger kids).
-The top three winners in each age category will be published in the SDPA newsletter & SDPA web site and presented on the SD Office of Air, Rail & Transit web site.
-The top three entries in each age group from South Dakota will be forwarded to Washington, DC, to participate in the national competition.
+The top three winners in each age category will be published in the SDPA newsletter & SDPA website and presented on the SD Office of Air, Rail & Transit website.
+The top three entries in each age group from South Dakota will be forwarded to the National Contest, to participate in the national competition.

-A first, second, and third place national winner will be selected from each age group.
+A first, second, and third place national winner will be selected from each age group from state submissions.
+Only art works submitted from the State level will be eligible for the National Contest.
+Please do not submit art directly to NASAO.
 All national winners will receive a certificate, ribbon, and a framed reproduction of their artwork.

 The first, second, and third place national winners in each age group will be forwarded to FAI (Federation Aeronautique Internationale) headquarters for international judging.
 Winners of the international competition will receive certificates and gold, silver, or bronze medals.

-The following information should be clearly shown on the back of the art: title, family name, given name, address, date of birth, country of residence, name and address of school which child attends, and certificate of authenticity. (this certificate is part of the Contest Brochure – obtainable for Jennifer Boehm).
+The following information should be clearly shown on the back of the art: first and last name, mailing address, date of birth, name and address of child’s school, and certificate of authenticity.
+(This certificate is part of the Contest Brochure – obtainable from Jennifer Boehm).
 There is no need for a title on the poster and entrants can decide for themselves whether or not to include one.
 However, there should be a clearly recognizable link to the theme of the contest.